Notifications from Aflac

 What is Voluntary Life Insurance?

-Life insurance helps provide security for loved ones when a main source of income is lost.
+Life insurance can help provide security for loved ones when a main source of income is lost.
 Voluntary life insurance is a type of employer-provided life insurance that employees can opt into if they choose.1

 Read on to learn how voluntary life insurance can benefit employers and employees.
 We also offer individual whole and term life insurance policies, if getting voluntary life insurance through your employer isn’t an option.